SmithWillSuffice/ohanga-pai/content/questions/1000_tariffman_ex_machina.md

 ---

 If we expect tariffs to improve our economy then we are praying for a miracle plot intervention.
-It only happens in SciFi (so practiclalyevery Far Right economic policy set?🤣).
+It only happens in SciFi (so practically every Far Right economic policy set?🤣).

 Received [this question session](https://share.google/aimode/0RQulRj5TRxI9Ko8t)